 You put yourself in a poor position when you hire a friend MOSTLY because of this… They will use the friendship as a bargaining chip because it’s all they have but YOU have a lot more to lose including their friendship so you will tolerate things out of the ordinary.
 This will take your attention away from the bigger idea of growing your business and having control over team management.
 While they may need money to pay the rent, hiring friends can be a greater costly investment for your black owned business.

 As I said earlier the characteristics of entrepreneurship often involve finding a way to help solve a problem but there are times when we take that too far and it should never affect your small business management ability or your levels of strategy to grow your black owned business.

 Your intentions are good but you soon realize you’ve made a mistake and now you have to pay more either in money or time to fix it.
 Their problem may now become a BIGGER problem for you.

 My suggestion is that before you make a mistake like this, change your hire strategy to bring in people who can do the job instead of just collecting the check.
 Know that the the BUSINESS is the FIRST PRIORITY and you need people on board who can complete the tasks assigned with no drama.
 You may end up having to pay them to GO.
 Either way, you will be the bad guy but your peace of mind and health are worth a HELLUVA lot more than a stroke or a heart attack because of stress.

 5. You Hesitate to Express Dismay

 You may have a lot ot say about what your friend is doing wrong but in an effort to spare the friendship you may remain silent.
 This will absolutely lead to stress and poor performance management.
-This will affect you in every way including your creative and innovation strategy.
+This will affect you in every way including your creativity and innovation strategy.
 You put yourself in this position and now you have to find a way out of it.

 6. You Sacrifice the Time and Money for your Black Owned Business Because You Don’t want to lose the Friendship